Karl Stirner: Career

 Stirner's interest in metalworking stemmed from his father, who was a fine jeweler.
-After returning from the military, Stirner opened an experimental machine shop in Germantown Philadelphia in 1946.
-There he designed precision mechanical devices.
+After returning from the military, Stirner opened an experimental machine shop in the present-day Germantown section of Philadelphia in 1946, where he designed precision mechanical devices.
 Some of his prototypes included a capsule loading machine for pharmacists and a fishing reel.

 In 1948, Stirner opened a metal arts studio that he ran until 1957.
 Stirner created metal furniture and ecclesiastical items in this studio.
 In 1956, Stirner opened his own metal-working shop, Karl Stirner Ornamental Ironworks, in the Germantown section of Philadelphia.
 He sold iron furniture and sculptures at this shop, as well as led lessons on welding and other sculptural processes.
 Students from the Tyler School of Art visited the shop to learn welding and other skills.

-Karl Stirner continued teaching at the Moore College of Art and Design where he taught classes in 1955, despite having little formal education and no real artistic background.
+Stirner continued teaching at the Moore College of Art and Design in Philadelphia, where he taught classes in 1955, despite having little formal education and no real artistic background.
 He then became the director of the Metal Sculpture Department at the Tyler School of Art in 1957 and later taught courses there, including basic design and art history at Temple University, Moore College of Art and Design, and Swarthmore College.

 Between 1957 and 1975, Stirner's work was shown at the Delaware Museum of Art (1959), the Philadelphia Museum of Art (1960 and 1963), the Philadelphia Print Club (1963), the Museum of Modern Art (1963), the Pennsylvania Academy of the Fine Arts (1963 and 1975), the Corcoran Gallery of Art (1975), the Fort Worth Museum of Art (1975), the La Jolla Museum of Contemporary Art (1975), and the Pratt Graphic Art Center (1975).
 Stirner was also involved in architectural design and construction.
 Between 1969 and 1971, Stirner built houses in Bucks County, Pennsylvania.
 He also designed and built Hartford Square, a residential zone in West Chester, Pennsylvania that was a former industrial zone.